 Are Sales Outside Of Ireland But Within The EU Exempt?

-VAT within the EU by two registered businesses are generally VAT exempt although different compliance rules apply.
+VAT within the EU by two registered businesses is generally VAT exempt.
+Depending on the countries the businesses are situated, different compliance rules may apply.

 Can Businesses With VAT And VAT-Exempt Activities Separate The Two?